Here's Why You're Seeing TikTokers Post About An Immortal Snail All The Sudden

 While facing inevitable doom by a snail doesn’t sound like too much fun, these TikTok videos make light of the situation.

+TikToker @bryce.luttrell02 put an out of this world spin on the meme in this video.

+A speedy snail was the star of @lights.are.off’s take on the new (old) meme.

-The trend can easily be noticed by the sound choice many videos are edited with, that being “Happy Xmas” by John Lennon.
+The trend can easily be noticed by the sound choice many videos are edited with, a popular one being “Happy Xmas” by John Lennon.
+(It’s a very Beatles-heavy meme, as you can see other videos use a version of the band’s hit “Eleanor Rigby.”)

+Aptly named TikToker @immortal_snail_ filmed their meme video from the POV of the snail.

+TikToker @jaden_keeter focused on how to stop that slow but persistent nemesis in their video.

 No matter what social media platform you first saw the immortal snail on, it’s amazing to see the power of technology bring a seven-year-old meme back to life to aid the immortal snail on its life-long mission.